 - Avoid the deep city streets after midnight

 - Avoid adult-style clubs

 - Always travel in pairs, never walk alone

 - Stay in populated areas

 - Use a tour guide if you wish to venture off to unfamiliar areas

 - Don’t flash your cash publicly

 If you’re coming to the Baja region and staying in one of our luxury villas in Los Cabos, you can rest assured you’ll be safe.
-In addition to the fact that our homes are in high-end, gated communities, we offer services to make your stay not only more comfortable, but also more safe.
-Our private transportation can help you avoid walking around at night, and avoid getting lost.
+In addition to the fact that our homes are in high-end, gated communities, we offer services to make your stay not only more comfortable but also safer.
+Our private transportation can help you avoid walking around at night and avoid getting lost.
 Our destination specialist and concierge services will ensure you have everything you need for a safe and enjoyable stay in Los Cabos.
 To book your stay in one of our Los Cabos homes today, give us a call at -888-655-9589.